IIITKalyaniFOSC/Introduction-to-IIITKalyaniFOSC/README.md

 - In the '__#intro__' channel, introduce yourself in short with your coding background.
 You also have to mention your GitHub account link which is required to add you to this organisation.

-- After this you will added to GitHub of IIITKalyaniFoSC in span of 1 day after verification.
+- After this you will added to GitHub of IIITKalyaniFOSC in span of 1 day after verification.

 - The most important thing you should know is 'Git'.
 So start learning about git, github and all those confusing terms.
 Here are the some resources you will surely love: